Capsule Cryptography Glossary

 issuerJWT

-A per-issuer ES256 JWT containing SHA-256 integrity proofs of every sealed blob for that issuer.
-The issuer verifies these hashes before unsealing, ensuring the sealed keys haven't been tampered with in transit.
+A per-issuer ES256 JWT containing SHA-256 integrity proofs of every wrapped blob for that issuer.
+The issuer verifies these hashes before unwrapping, ensuring the wrapped keys haven't been tampered with in transit.

 // issuerJWT payload